 Whether brand new or a family heirloom, you'll want to make sure it lasts.

-If you know that your mother or grandmother is planning to gift you with pearls for your wedding day, you may be concerned about how to treat the jewelry so that it stays in the same excellent shape that you received it in.
-Or if you’re buying yourself (or receiving as a gift) brand new pearls for your wedding, you likely want to make sure they will be in good enough condition for you to pass down.
+If you know that your mother or grandmother is planning to gift you with pearls for your wedding day, you may be concerned about how to treat the jewelry so that it stays in the same excellent condition that you received it in.
+Or if you’re buying yourself (or receiving as a gift) brand new pearls for your wedding, you likely want to make sure they will be in good enough shape for you to pass down.

 Here is what you must remember to protect your pearls: